Alabama can enforce ban on puberty blockers and hormones for transgender children, court says

 MONTGOMERY, Ala.
 (AP) — A federal appeals court ruled Monday that Alabama can enforce a ban outlawing the use of puberty blockers and hormones to treat transgender children, the second such appellate victory for gender-affirming care restrictions that have been adopted by a growing number of Republican-led states.

-A three-judge panel of the 11th U.S. Circuit Court of Appeals lifted a judge’s temporary injunction against enforcing the law.
+A three-judge panel of the 11th U.S. Circuit Court of Appeals vacated a judge’s temporary injunction against enforcing the law.
 The judge has scheduled trial for April 2 on whether to permanently block the law.

+“We are disappointed in today’s decision,” Jeff Doss, an attorney representing parents of transgender children and others who challenged the Alabama law, said in an emailed statement.
+“We are carefully considering all available options, including further appellate review.
+We remain committed to fighting for our clients and will continue to do so.”

+In lifting the injunction, the judges wrote that states have “a compelling interest in protecting children from drugs, particularly those for which there is uncertainty regarding benefits, recent surges in use, and irreversible effects.”

 The ruling follows a string of decisions in recent weeks against similar bans.
 A federal judge in June struck down a similar law in Arkansas, the first state to enact such a ban.
 At least 20 states enacted laws restricting or banning gender-affirming care for minors.